 For as long as I have been playing games I have always been fascinated by the way the world can inform the beholder, the way it can tell stories through so many different ways: narrative, environmental, and dialogue.
-I have always found it to be such a profound and powerful experience to bring what would start off as a simple idea to life, then build around it to form a deep and immersive picture.
-I'm extremely passionate about creating an emotionally evocative experience for people to be drawn into, something that will make them laugh and cry, hate and love.
+I'm extremely passionate about creating an emotionally evocative experience, something that will make them laugh and cry, hate and love.

-My dream is to spend my life making the world a better place, to change it for the good.
-Through games, my favourite medium and hobby, I hope to achieve this by any means, whether small or large.
-I strive to make games that can make people appreciate the small and treasure the big, games that inspire those to see the beauty of life and teach compassion and humility.
+My dream is to spend my life making the world a better place through games.
 I have taken an enormous amount of inspiration from media like Dmitry Glukhovsky's 'Metro Series' and Andrzej Sapkowski's 'The Witcher Series' which entirely explore the themes of moral and ethical problems drawn from the modern day.

 Want to get in touch?
-Contact me here!
+You can contact me from these!

 Good Morning is a feeling-based game centred around the idea of home.
-On the original project I worked as the vision holder and one of the level designers for my Studio 2 module during my studies.
-But recently I have revisited this project and compeltely re-designed the core systems and overall user experience from the ground-up using my more recent set of skills, resulting in a much smoother and stable experience as opposed to the previous student project where I had far less expereience as a designer and programmer.
+On the original project, I worked as the vision holder and one of the level designers for my Studio 2 module during my studies.
+But recently I have revisited this project and completely re-designed the core systems and overall user experience from the ground up using my more recent set of skills, resulting in a much smoother and stable experience as opposed to the previous student project where I had far less experience as a designer and programmer.